This post may contain affiliate links. See full disclosure here.

-Garbanzo Beans and Sprouted Wheat (adapted from this recipe)
+Garbanzo Beans and Sprouted Wheat

-1 onion, chopped
+- 1 onion chopped

-Salt and pepper to taste
+- sea salt pepper to taste

-4 cups cooked garbanzo beans
+- 4 cups cooked garbanzo beans

-2 Tablespoons butter
+- 2 tablespoons butter

-1 Tablespoon fresh mint, chopped or 1/2 teaspoon dried mint
+- 1 tablespoon fresh mint chopped or 1/2 teaspoon dried mint

 Photo Credit: NourishingCook on Flickr